anexia-it/django-rest-passwordreset/README.md

 1. Create two new django templates: `email/user_reset_password.html` and `email/user_reset_password.txt`.
 Those templates will contain the e-mail message sent to the user, aswell as the password reset link (or token).
 Within the templates, you can access the following context variables: `current_user`, `username`, `email`, `reset_password_url`.
 Feel free to adapt this to your needs.

-2. Add the following code, which contains a Django Signal, to your application (see [this part of the django documentation](https://docs.djangoproject.com/en/1.11/topics/signals/#connecting-receiver-functions) for more information on where to put signals).
+2. Add the following code, which contains a Django Signal Receiver (`@receiver(...)`), to your application.
+Take care where to put this code, as it needs to be executed by the python interpreter (see the section *The `reset_password_token_created` signal is not fired* below, aswell as [this part of the django documentation](https://docs.djangoproject.com/en/1.11/topics/signals/#connecting-receiver-functions) and [How to Create Django Signals Tutorial](https://simpleisbetterthancomplex.com/tutorial/2016/07/28/how-to-create-django-signals.html) for more information).
 ```python
 from django.core.mail import EmailMultiAlternatives
 from django.dispatch import receiver